BalestraPatrick/Tweetometer/README.md

 ### Contribution
 You're welcome to improve and add new features to the app!
+Check the current [backlog](https://github.com/BalestraPatrick/Tweetometer/projects/1).

 ### Author
 I'm Patrick Balestra, [@BalestraPatrick](http://www.twitter.com/BalestraPatrick) on Twitter.